thehapax/bitshares.foundation/_workers/2019-02-marketing-interviews-articles-and-visibility.md

 All amounts are in CNY.
 Any remaining or unspent budget will be returned.
 BitShares Blockchain Foundation is employed to facilitate escrow and public accounting, please note that the
 5% fee will only be incurred on actual spendings.

-# Team
+# Team Blockchain Projects BV (https://www.blockchainprojectsbv.com/)

-- **Stefan Schießl**, Senior Software Developer of Blockchain Projects BV (https://www.blockchainprojectsbv.com/), active community member and also known as @sschiessl.
+- **Stefan Schießl**, Senior Software Developer, active community member and also known as @sschiessl.
 Will be facilitating communications and organization and contribute to the process of creating a clear and transparent picture of the BitShares Blockchain
-- **Fabian Schuh**, CTO of Blockchain Projects BV (https://www.blockchainprojectsbv.com/), active community member and also known as @xeroc.
+- **Fabian Schuh**, CTO, active community member and also known as @xeroc.
 Will be assisting in all matters that raises historical and technical questions of the BitShares Blockchain
-- **Danique Sterenborg**, Project Manager of Blockchain Projects BV, organizer of BitFest Amsterdam and support for coordinating, bookkeeping and invoice handling
+- **Danique Sterenborg**, Project Manager, organizer of BitFest Amsterdam and support for coordinating, accounting and invoice handling

 # Support